bsv-blockchain/wallet-toolbox-examples/docs/janitor.md

 ##### Function: janitorOnIdentity

 Uses a special operation mode of the listOutputs function to list all the invalid change outputs.

+Note that if any un-spendable outputs are found, they can be "released" by running the `release` function.

 ```ts
 export async function janitorOnIdentity(identityKey: string, chain: sdk.Chain): Promise<void> {